CryptoLions/JungleTestnet-DAWN2/README.md

 To participate as block producer please contact us in <a target="_blank" href="https://t.me/jungletestnet">telegram channel</a>

 To speedup synchronization process, you can download lates <a target="_blank" href="http://jungle.cryptolions.io:9898/blocks/jungleBlocks.tar.gz">blocks archive </a>
+After downloading move blocks folder from archive to you data-dir folder and use for first run option --replay (example included in start.sh)

 # Howto Install EOS node: